 The steps involved will include:

-- The upgrade of outlets and taps to prevent leaks.
+- Outlets and Taps Upgrade: Upgrade outlets and taps to prevent leaks.

 How does a Property Meet the Water Efficient Requirements?